michaelschaub/michaelschaub.github.io/index.md

 ### News and Events
+***January, 22, 2024*** -- I will be giving a [virtual talk](https://www.c3s-frankfurt.de/what-we-do#whats-happening) at the Center for Critical Computational Studies at Frankfurt University.
+***January, 12, 2024*** -- Two more papers out on arxiv.
+One about canonical microaggregation with Felix [here](https://arxiv.org/abs/2401.02381).
+The other one on optimal transport between embeddings as distance measures between networks with Michael and Damin [here](https://arxiv.org/abs/2401.03913).
 ***December, 19, 2023*** -- We have a paper accepted at Asilomar 2023.
 You can find the preprint [here](https://arxiv.org/abs/2312.09504).
 ***December, 15, 2023*** -- We have three papers accepted at ICASSP 2023.
 A paper led by James Nagai with Ivan Costa [\[arxiv\]](https://arxiv.org/abs/2309.07030).
 A second paper with Vincent  [\[arxiv\]](https://arxiv.org/abs/2311.14427).
 Last but not least, a paper with Damin Kuehn, Michael Scholkemper and some colleagues from Neuroscience (which will hopefully be on the arxiv soon).